prncc/obsidian-repeat-plugin/README.md

 # Obsidian Repeat Plugin

 **Review notes using spaced repetition from right within Obsidian.** Mark a note for repetition with one of the built-in commands, or by adding the `repeat` property to the note.
-Notes become "due" according to the schedule recorded in the `repeat` field, and show up in a dedicated Repeat view inside Obsidian.
+Notes become "due" according to the schedule recorded in the `repeat` property, and show up in a dedicated Repeat view inside Obsidian.

 For example, a note marked with `repeat: every week` will be due every week on the day of its first review.
 A note marked with `repeat: spaced every month` will first be due in a month, then some time between half a month and two months in the future, depending on what you picked during its first review, and so on.
 The plugin automatically computes the due date and stores the result in a `due_at` property.
 That way, all the repetition information is easy to understand and edit.